 Picture a building with the ground floor extended to create a kitchen-diner flowing into the kitchen.
 The architecture is such that the indoor and patio areas are conjoined using one concrete floor.
 This gives the internal space a kind of character.
 The design can also feature a glass roof with an open view extension so that the diners can enjoy the view of birds and planes in flight.

-We wrap it all up with an infill extension between two properties that is constructed with a timber frame and covered in fir.
-This is then planted with a sedum roof and with this, you achieve that extra layer of comfort and urbaneness.
+We wrap it all up with an infill extension between two properties that are constructed with a timber frame and covered in the fir.
+This is then planted with a sedum roof and with this, you achieve that extra layer of comfort and urbane ness.